 Possibly Phoenician faraqa in the sense of 'colony, separation'.[50]

-In African societies, the historical process is largely a communal one,[49]: 48 with eyewitness accounts, hearsay, reminiscences, and occasionally visions, dreams, and hallucinations, crafted into oral traditions.[50]: 12 Time is sometimes mythical and social,[b] and truth generally viewed as relativist.[52][51]: 43–53 Oral tradition can be exoteric or esoteric.
-It speaks to people according to their understanding, unveiling itself in accordance with their aptitudes, and is not always to be taken literally.[53]: 168
+In African societies, the historical process is largely a communal one, with eyewitness accounts, hearsay, reminiscences, and occasionally visions, dreams, and hallucinations crafted into narrative oral traditions which are performed and transmitted through generations.[51]: 12 : 48 Time is sometimes mythical and social,[c] and truth generally viewed as relativist.[53]: 43–53 In African epistemology, the epistemic subject "experiences the epistemic object in a sensuous, emotive, intuitive, abstractive understanding, rather than through abstraction alone, as is the case in Western epistemology" to arrive at a "complete knowledge", and as such oral traditions, music, proverbs, and the like were used in the preservation and transmission of knowledge.[54]
+Oral tradition can be exoteric or esoteric.
+It speaks to people according to their understanding, unveiling itself in accordance with their aptitudes.[55]: 168 In studying traditions, historians consider the role the mind and memory has in shaping a tradition.
+The concrete, rather than the abstract, is often remembered as events are crystallised into clichés over time.[56]: 11

 Other migrations of modern humans within the African continent have been dated to that time, with evidence of early human settlement found in Southern Africa, Southeast Africa, North Africa, and the Sahara.[67]